SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/user-mailboxes/mailbox-message-size-limits.md

 4. Under **Message Size Restrictions**, click **View details** to view and change the following message size limits:

-  - **Sent messages** To set a maximum size for messages sent by this user, select the **Maximum message size (KB)** check box and type a value in the box.
+  - **Sent messages**: To set a maximum size for messages sent by this user, select the **Maximum message size (KB)** check box and type a value in the box.
 The message size must be between 0 and 2,097,151 KB.
 If the user sends a message larger than the specified size, the message will be returned to the user with a descriptive error message.

-  - **Received messages** To set a maximum size for messages received by this user, select the **Maximum message size (KB)** check box and type a value in the box.
+  - **Received messages**: To set a maximum size for messages received by this user, select the **Maximum message size (KB)** check box and type a value in the box.
 The message size must be between 0 and 2,097,151 KB.
 If the user receives a message larger than the specified size, the message will be returned to the sender with a descriptive error message.

 5. Click **OK**, and then click **Save** to save your changes.

-### Use the Exchange Management Shell to configure message size limits
+## Use the Exchange Management Shell to configure message size limits

 This example sets the maximum size for sent messages to 25 MB and the maximum size for received messages to 35 MB for the mailbox of Debra Garcia.

 ```
-Set-Mailbox "Debra Garcia" -MaxSendSize 25mb -MaxReceiveSize 35mb
+Set-Mailbox -Identity "Debra Garcia" -MaxSendSize 25mb -MaxReceiveSize 35mb
 ```

 For detailed syntax and parameter information, see [Set-Mailbox](http://technet.microsoft.com/library/a0d413b9-d949-4df6-ba96-ac0906dedae2.aspx).